 A portion of the stomach is removed to treat gastrointestinal stromal (GIST) tumors and small cancers of the stomach.

 Including Roux-en-Y gastric bypass, lap band and laparoscopic sleeve gastrectomy.

 Removal of the adrenal gland to treat tumors of the adrenal gland.

 Performed to remove the spleen to treat idiopathic thrombocytopenic purpura (ITP), a blood disorder, splenic masses or cysts.

 The laparoscopic removal of part or all of the large intestine for benign conditions such as diverticulitis and large polyps, as well as colorectal cancers.

 Transanal Endoscopic Microsurgery

 Minimally Invasive Surgery Fellowship

-The Division of General and Gastrointestinal Surgery offers a Minimally Invasive Surgery Fellowship designed to help fellows develop technical proficiency in advanced laparoscopic surgery and advanced gastrointestinal procedures.
+The division offers a Minimally Invasive Surgery Fellowship designed to help fellows develop technical proficiency in advanced laparoscopic surgery and advanced gastrointestinal procedures.